How we do things at Westbury Garden Rooms

 We have great experience in listed building applications and use an independent planning consultant, where necessary, to assure a smooth ride navigating the planning process.

 Once all consents are obtained, your project manager will send you a schedule detailing start and finish dates and your project can get underway.

 Often, we return to find our concept drawing framed and hanging on the garden room wall, so hopefully, what you see really is what you get!

-Although building can be a messy job, our men will leave the site in a tidy fashion each day and ensure your home remains secure at all times.
+Although renovating can be a messy job, our men will leave the site in a tidy fashion each day and ensure your home remains secure at all times.

 Work will begin on the date provided by your project manager and we are early risers – beginning work at 7.30am each day (traffic allowing).